 Most securitizations of residential mortgage loans require a servicer to manage collections on each of the underlying loans.
 Both default frequency and default severity of loans may depend upon the quality of the servicer.
 If servicers are not vigilant in encouraging borrowers to make their monthly payments, the borrowers may be far less likely to make these payments, which could result in a higher frequency of default.
 If servicers take longer to liquidate non-performing assets, loss severities may tend to be higher than originally anticipated.
 The failure of servicers to effectively service the mortgage loans underlying the non-Agency RMBS in our investment portfolio or any mortgage loans we own could negatively impact the value of our investments and our performance.
 Servicer quality is of prime importance in the default performance of non-Agency RMBS.
 Many servicers have gone out of business in recent years, requiring a transfer of servicing to another servicer.
 This transfer takes time and loans may become delinquent because of confusion or lack of attention.
-When servicing is transferred, servicers may be required to advance interest on delinquent loans to the extent the servicer deems those advances recoverable.
+When servicing is transferred, servicing fees may increase, which may have an adverse effect on the credit support of non-Agency RMBS held by us.
+In the case of pools of securitized loans, servicers may be required to advance interest on delinquent loans to the extent the servicer deems those advances recoverable.
 In the event the servicer does not advance funds, interest may be interrupted even on more senior securities.
 Servicers may also advance more than is in fact recoverable once a defaulted loan is finally liquidated, and the loss to the securitization trust may be greater than the outstanding principal balance of that loan (greater than 100% loss severity).